Genjo/javascript-video-analyzer/README.md

 # javascript-video-analyzer
-Concept idea for implementing javascript video analyzer in real time from browser with plugins for identifying objects, people, movements......
+Concept idea for implementing javascript video analyzer in real time from browser for identifying objects, people, movements...

 ## Resource used
 Canvas_API :